newrelic/newrelic-salesforce-exporter/MIGRATION.md

 ## Instances

-The biggest difference is the concept of intances present in v2.
+The biggest difference is the concept of instances present in v2.
 There is no such concept in v3, the integration runs for only one SFDC instance, there is no way to collect data from multiple instances within one config file.
 To collect multiple instances, we have to create multiple config files and run the